 Participants include local educators, firefighters, law enforcement officers, medical healthcare professionals and community service professionals.
 Together, we provide information to help families prevent accidents and injuries, and promote several local child safety programs, including:

 The Child Safety Seat program provides free child safety seat checks.
 Our goal is to reduce the injury/deaths of children in motor vehicle accidents, the leading cause of injury and death among children.

 Through this program, we educate the community on correct installation of safety seats.

 Car seat checks

-Check are offered on the second Thursday of each month from 5:15 to 7 p.m. at GMC of North Cedar Rapids, located at 1040 N. Center Point Road in Hiawatha.
-One of the more than 10 certified child passenger technicians in Linn County is on hand to make sure your car seat is installed properly and your child is riding safely on every ride.
+Checks are offered, by appointment only, on the second Thursday of every other month from 5:15 to 7 p.m. at McGrath Buick GMC Cadillac, located at 1040 N. Center Point Road in Hiawatha.
+Certified child passenger safety technicians in Linn County will be on hand to make sure your car seat is installed properly and your child is riding safely on every ride.

 All participants need is their vehicle, a child safety seat, vehicle and car seat owner’s manuals, and their child.

 We also schedule events with local schools to teach traveling safely to and from school.

 SAFE KIDS Linn County provides information on playground safety, poisoning, water safety, seasonal injuries, toy safety and more.